OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### Listing information about packages

-To list detailed information about a locally installed package, use the `pkg info <package-name>` command.
+To list detailed information about a locally installed package, use the `pkg info [package]` command.
 If the package is not installed on the local system, use the `-r` option to search the remote repositories defined on the system.

 For example: